 Low-quality data can significantly impact a business, including inaccurate analysis, poor decision-making, reduced customer satisfaction, and increased operational costs.
 The problem is widespread: one in three business leaders say they don’t trust their own data.
 Even information technology professionals are suffering from a lack of faith.
 Over 90% of IT department leaders report that they need to improve their data quality.

-The “5 I’s” of Poor Quality Data
+The “5 I’s” of Poor Data Quality

 How do we define it, exactly?
 Low quality data meets some or all of the criteria of the five I’s: